Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 # Constructor

 Constructors are special methods in object-oriented programming used to initialize objects.
 When you create an object of a class using the `new` keyword, the constructor is automatically invoked to perform any necessary setup for the object.

+- The constructor can be defined as the special type of method that is used to initialize the state of an object.
+It is invoked when the class is instantiated, and the memory is allocated for the object.
+Every time, an object is created using the new keyword, the default constructor of the class is called.
+The name of the constructor must be similar to the class name.
+The constructor must not have an explicit return type.

 ## Types of Constructors